Relaxing with your laptop in

 3G is ideal for people who need the Internet in Spain but don’t need it all year round and so don’t want to get locked into a contract.
 It's also perfect for people on the move, or for those who can't get a land line in their house.

 Wireless internet (WiMAX)

-You can now enjoy the best class of broadband Internet access using WIMAX technology with Iberbanda's new AVI (Alta Velocidad en Internet) service to download music, videos, play games online and to access all the content and services that the Internet offers.
-You can also use the telephone while connected to the Internet.
-WiMAX is a high speed, long range wireless connection that is perfect for areas where Telefonica landlines are not available, usually in new urbanizations or in small mountain villages.
-The only requirement for this type of Internet connection is a clear ‘line of sight’ to the transmitter towers.
-Iberbanda provide detailed maps of their coverage areas if you need to check.
+Broadband Internet access using WIMAX technology with specialist providers such as Iberbanda was particularly popular in rural areas.
+The systems also offered telephone calls as well.
+WiMAX is a high speed, long range wireless connection that was perfect for areas where Movistar landlines were not available, usually in new urbanizations or in small mountain villages.
+The requirement for this type of Internet connection is a clear ‘line of sight’ to the transmitter towers.
+However this technology has been largely overtaken and replaced by the 3G mobile phone network.

 Broadband Internet access via satellite is available almost worldwide, including boats and mobile land vehicles.
 Similar, but slower Internet service is also available through Low Earth Orbit (LEO) satellites, however their coverage areas also include the polar regions at extreme latitudes, making them truly global.
 This technology has also been largely replaced by the 3G mobile phone network, however there are still some rural areas that satellite internet remains a solution.